decode-detroit/minerva/README.md

 apt install libzmq3-dev
 ```

 Currently, rust-zmq requires ZeroMQ 4.1.
-If your OS of choice does not provide packages of a new-enough libzmq, you will have to install it from source.
+If your operating system does not provide packages of a new-enough libzmq, you will have to install it from source.
 See https://github.com/zeromq/libzmq/releases.

-#### Redis for Instant Recovery

-The most up-to-date instructions for installing Redis can be found here: https://redis.io/.
-You'll also need to copy the [redis server configuration](examples/redis.conf) into the Redis configuration folder.

 #### GStreamer for Audio/Video